 Using your same paint brush dab a small amount of paint to the frayed edges of the cutlery holder.
 This adds a nice extra pop of color!
 Make sure to do the painting over a scrap paper or on a covered work surface to protect your table.

 Fill your DIY Easter place settings with silverware and place at each place setting.
-You can also add a napkin to each holder.
+You can also add a napkin to each utensil holder.
+You can even go a step further to personalize these homemade utensil holders.
 It would be fun to do the bunnies in different colors or do them all the same to match your dinnerware!
-You could also stencil your guests’ names on the utensil holders and they will double as place cards.
-Leave off the bunny for a DIY cutlery holder to use anytime of the year.
+You could also stencil your guests’ names on the burlap utensil holders and they will double as place cards.
+Finally, you could even leave off the bunny for a DIY cutlery holder to use anytime of the year.

 Do you think you will make these DIY Easter place settings?
-I’d love to see what colors you choose and how they come out.
+I’d love to see what colors you choose and how your Easter table setting comes out.
 Tag us @familyfocublog!